 1. Establish office management routines and stick to them.

 Office systems, including desktops, laptops, file servers, multifunction printers and mobile devices, will need both administration and emergency procedures.
-When the system crashes or a computer-related piece of equipment fails, everyone in your office needs to know who to call and what not to do (such as try to fix the problem themselves).
-Learn the 3 Steps to Protecting Your Critical Business Data.
+When the system crashes or a computer-related piece of equipment fails, good office management demands that everyone in your office needs to know who to call and what not to do (such as try to fix the problem themselves which normally creates worse issues).
+Learn How to Protect Your Critical Business Data.